 Ask any experienced vocalist for a list of what they consider to be hard songs to sing, and they can probably provide you with five or six examples without much thought.
 However, there are as many examples as there are different voices, and every individual singer will have individual vocal hurdles to overcome with their repertoire.

 On the other hand, it is possible to identify a few examples across a few genres where a majority will agree that, yes, those are hard songs to sing.

-- Opera – Mozart: Le nozze di Figaro – Porgi amor (Countess Almaviva)
+1. Opera – Mozart: Le nozze di Figaro – Porgi amor (Countess Almaviva)

 This beautiful aria is the soprano’s first appearance at the beginning of Act II.
 It looks incredibly simple on the page; a clear melody in 2/4 time, with no difficult passages.
 However, that very simplicity is what places it high on any operatic soprano’s hard songs to sing list – with no ensemble or recitative to warm up with, and no colleagues with you on stage, it’s a nerve-wracking experience even for a seasoned professional.

 How to improve: An adequate physical and vocal warm up will help you.
 Make sure that you open your ribcage by stretching gently from side to side, and touching your toes a few times.
 A gentle walk will also set you up well, as you’ll clear your head and warm up your muscles.
 Vocally, gentle humming through intervals up to the fifth and back to the tonic each time will warm your voice up.

 2. Easy Listening – Brodsky: Be My Love

 Made popular by Mario Lanza, this is a song requiring an open sound and intelligent negotiation of register breaks.
 What really adds this to the list of hard songs to sing, however, is the necessity of being absolutely certain of where to place the notes.